Instructions for session organizers

 Audiovisual equipment in the rooms.
 Except for the room reserved for Sharing Circles (which has no A-V), each room will be equipped with the following A-V equipment: an LCD (PowerPoint) projector with connecting cable running to the speaker’s podium, a house mike patched into the hotel sound system (except for smaller rooms where no mike is necessary), and a screen (dimension is usually 8x8ft or 10x10ft).
-If you need any additional A-V equipment (e.g., laser pointers, Internet access, audio equipment, etc.) you must supply it at your own cost; contact the GWS office and we can put you in touch with the A-V contractor.
+If you need any additional A-V equipment (e.g., laser pointers, Internet access, audio equipment, etc.) you must supply it at your own cost; contact us and we can put you in touch with the A-V contractor.

 Instructions for presenters of Posters

 Poster presentations are best-suited for highly graphical communications or for giving status reports or overviews of projects, planning processes, and other work-in-progress.